snaplet/docs-old/docs/03-getting-started/07-what-is-next.md

-# What's next
+# What's next...

-Snaplet's goal is to give developers a database with data that they can code against.
 In this getting started guide we've shown you how to capture, transform, share and restore snapshots of your database of your local database.

-## Adopting Snaplet in your development workflow
+## Adopting Snaplet in your team

-So, you've evaluated Snaplet?
+So you've evaluated Snaplet?
 You like it, and want to adopt it for the rest of your team!
 Amaze.
-You'll need to decide where you want to capture your snapshots:

-1. Self-hosted snapshot capture: Use a gitops style workflow
-2. Snaplet project.
+Snaplet is designed so that you can entirely or partly self-host it in your own environment.

 ## What to learn next:

-1. Learn more about our other data operations: reducing and generating data.
+1. Learn more about our other [data operations](/references/data-operations/)
-2. Learn more about instant-databases
+2. Learn more about instant-databases `[coming soon]`